matter-labs/zksync-web-era-docs/docs/api/hardhat/testing.md

 ## Testing with `mocha` + `chai`

 Please note, that since the zkSync node URL is provided in the `hardhat.config.ts`, the best way to use different URLs for production deployment and local testing is to use environment variables.
-The standard way is to set `NODE_ENV=test` environment variable before invoking the tests.
+The standard way is to set the `NODE_ENV=test` environment variable before invoking the tests.

 1. Create a new hardhat project and follow the contracts' compilation guide from the [getting started](./getting-started.md) page (steps 1 to 5 of the **Initializing the project** section).
 2. To add the test frameworks, run the following command: